MemorySounds/playground/README.md

 # Playground Sessions

 A very basic website (vanilla JS, HTML, CSS) to host the content of the PLAYGROUND sessions.
-It's an evolving project with plenty of experimentation, so please expect short-cuts; the use-case isn't very formal nor does it need to be very strict.
+It's an evolving project with plenty of experimentation, so please expect short-cuts; the use-case isn't very formal so does it need to be very strict.

 ## How to Develop Locally